-A dental veneer is a restoration used to mask the front of a tooth in order to alter its appearance.
-It is commonly used to make cosmetic changes to the teeth, but is sometimes used to repair chipped or damaged teeth.
+A dental veneer is a restoration that covers the front of a tooth in order to alter its appearance.
+Veneers are commonly used to make cosmetic changes to the teeth.
+They may also be used to repair chipped or damaged teeth.

 Veneers can be made of dental ceramic (porcelain) or dental plastic (composite resin).

-Porcelain veneers are stronger and more resistant to wear and tear, but they can still chip or break.
+Porcelain veneers are stronger and more resistant to wear than their composite counterparts, but they can still chip or break.
 Repair is sometimes possible, but often a damaged veneer needs to be replaced.
 This can be an involved exercise; one which Dr Teo would prefer to prevent.
 If veneers are likely to be damaged by stress-related clenching or grinding or by a sports-related injury, Dr Teo will recommend the appropriate preventative dental treatment.